Just moved to Belgium? Make your new life as an expat easier by downloading these top 10 must-have apps in Belgium onto your phone.

 8. Hello bank!

-Setting up a bank account is probably high up on the to-do list of many expats moving to Belgium.
+Setting up a bank account in Belgium is probably high up on the to-do list of many expats arriving in the country.
 Not only will having a local bank account make you feel more settled in your new home, but it will also make your everyday life that little bit easier.
 From buying groceries to setting up your utilities, you might be surprised just how convenient life becomes.
 Hello bank! is a Belgian mobile bank that lets you set up an account in minutes.
 Powered by the banking giant BNP Paribas, the app offers a range of banking options, including current accounts, credit cards, and even mortgages.
 You’ll also find the latest mobile payment options, including Apple Pay and Google Pay, at your fingertips.